 If you are a fan of particular white beaches and want to get to know the exclusive community of Punta Cana, where even celebrities and VIPs are spending their holiday, then you should head to Cap Cana.
 This part of Punta Cana south of the airport is dominated by high-end resorts, pretentious villas and elegant beach clubs.
 Furthermore, it comes with some of the whitest beaches in the entire Dominican Republic, among them Playa Blanca (“White Beach”) and Playa Juanillo (“Juanillo Beach”).
 If you are interested to see this part of Punta Cana, make sure to put it on your to-do-list for Punta Cana.

-How to get there: Cap Cana can only be accessed by rental car or taxi if staying there or visiting a restaurant.
+How to get there: Cap Cana can only be accessed by Punta Cana car rental or taxi if staying there or visiting a restaurant.
 When accessing Cap Cana without accommodation booking, you can head towards Api Beach Club or Little John restaurant.

 Cost: beach access is for free